jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_totalprocessandthreadscount.md

 ---

-A **Process** is one instance of an application program or system service that is currently executing on the server.</p>
+A **Process** is one instance of an application program or system service that is currently executing on the server.

 Each process will have one or more **threads** which are the basic entity that can be scheduled.
 Sophisticated application processes such as SQL Server or Exchange can have dozens of threads running concurrently.